harryberlin/AVR-IBus.public/README.md

 ## Modes
 - **AVR Mode**
-	- Raspberry Shield or standalone modul with GUI for OEM System
+	- Raspberry Shield or standalone Modul with GUI for OEM System
 	- Using OSMC or LibreElec with the Addon [IBusCommunicator](https://www.bmwraspcontrol.de/board/showthread.php?tid=295) for Kodi
 - **IBus Interface Mode**
 	- you can use this DIY Modul as usual USB IBus-Interface also (e.g. for Android Radio Headunits)
 	- upload the other Firmware to get it working
-	- because my project is one of the pioneers for [I-BUS App](www.ibus-app.de) to develop their own next IBus Modul
+	- because my project is one of the pioneers for [I-BUS App](www.ibus-app.de) to develop their own IBus Modul
-	- hope i will get more Support for the functionality with the App

 ## Features
 - CD-Changer Emulation